kragen/derctuo/markdown/muriate-thermal-mass.md

 a significant impact on the economic plausibility of such systems!
-Also, it’s likely that the wholesale vendor is selling the anhydrous salt, since that’s the most useful form for use as a desiccant, while what Giglio bought from Sigma is likely the hexahydrate, since that's the form most stable when exposed to air at room temperature.
+Also, it’s likely that the wholesale vendor is selling the anhydrous salt, since that’s the most useful form for use as a desiccant, while what Giglio bought from Sigma is likely the hexahydrate, since that’s the form most stable when exposed to air at room temperature.

 (The heat transfer rate of a bubbler is limited by the size of the